Tisha Campbell: Philanthropy

 In 2011, Campbell co-founded Colored My Mind, a non-profit foundation dedicated to raising awareness of childhood autism in communities of color.
 She was inspired to start the organization by her son Xen, who was diagnosed with autism when he was 18 months old.

 Personal life

 On August 17, 1996, Campbell married actor Duane Martin.
-The couple have two sons, Xen Martin (born August 8, 2001) and Ezekiel Czar Martin (born September 8, 2009).
+Together, they have two sons.
 In February 2018, Campbell filed for divorce after 21 years of marriage.
-They finalized their divorce in December 2020.
+The couple finalized their divorce in December 2020.

 In November 1996, Campbell left the Fox series Martin during its final season, citing "intolerable" working conditions.
 In January 1997, Campbell filed a lawsuit against co-star Martin Lawrence on the counts of sexual harassment and abuse both on and off set.
 By April 1997, Campbell had settled the lawsuit, and returned to appear in the last two episodes of the series.

-Campbell and Lawrence have both said that they have reconciled.
-In an Instagram post on January 17, 2020, Lawrence wrote, "Regardless of the past or any misrepresentation of it In the press, I have nothin' but love for Tisha then and now.
-We are good and always will be! #teammartymar #yougogirl."
-Campbell responded in the post's comment section, "YOU GO BOY My fam fo life!"
+Campbell and Lawrence have both stated that they have since reconciled.